-Imari Hardon(she/her) is an interning Mental Health Counselor completing her Master’s at New York University.
+Imari Hardon(she/her) is a Mental Health Counselor, Limited Permit #116780-01.
 Additionally, she is on the journey to becoming a Certified Practitioner of Psychodrama.
 Imari holds a Bachelor of Fine Arts in Drama (musical theater concentration) from Carnegie Mellon University.
 Previous to her foray into the mental health field, Imari worked professionally in stage, television, and production, including performing for five years in Avenue Q off-Broadway and acting as associate producer for Broadway Sessions.
 After years of mental health advocacy, Imari has found the perfect marriage of her passions for theatre and helping people in her pursuit of mental health counseling.
 She blends her entertainment background with her psychology and counseling training to create a dynamic and experiential counseling style.
 Imari is supervised by Kimberly Hershenson, MA, LCSW who has experience as an entertainer, entertainment lawyer and therapist for entertainers.